 To prevent someone from accessing a lost or stolen device, the phone or tablet should be locked with a password.
 The password should be time sensitive, automatically locking the phone out after a short period of inactivity.
 Most devices come with such security features built in, which is something you should consider before purchasing.
 Depending on your cell phone provider, there are also services that allow you to remotely lockdown or erase a device in the event that it is lost or stolen.

 Because of their convenience, smartphones and tablet devices have become a universal presence in the modern business world.
 As usage soars, it becomes increasingly important to take steps to protect your company from mobile threats, both new and old.

-For more mobile security strategies you can use to protect your business, contact Scrivens today.
+For more mobile device security tips to protect your business, contact Scrivens today.